-Drew programs include contextual learning experiences where you apply, test, challenge and assess what you learn in the classroom.
-Ministry is complex work.
-Professionals need a broad knowledge base: from biblical preaching to budgets and from community organizing to comforting the grieving.
+Drew programs include contextual learning experiences where you apply, test, challenge, and assess what you learn in the classroom.
+Professionals need a broad knowledge base: from biblical preaching to budgets, from community organizing to comforting the grieving.
+Finding one’s vocational call is complex work.

-To prepare students for this challenge, the Master of Divinity and Master of Arts in Theology and Ministry programs require students to complete two semesters of apprenticed or mentored ministry (also called Supervised Ministry) in a placement setting that resonates with their calling.
+To prepare students for this challenge, the Master of Divinity and Master of Arts in Theology and Ministry programs require students to complete two semesters of apprenticed or mentored internship placement in a setting that resonates with their calling.
 The Office of Vocation and Formation works with students and mentors to anchor each placement in theological, vocational and spiritual reflection and growth.

-Placement settings beyond the parish include prison re-entry programs, urban gardening projects, after school programs, hospital chaplaincy, campus ministry, interfaith projects such as a food pantry and the United Nations.
+Placement settings can include congregations and parishes, but they can also go beyond them to include prison re-entry programs, urban gardening projects, after school programs, hospital chaplaincy, campus ministry, interfaith projects such as a food pantry and the United Nations.

 MA and PhD students can also elect to do an internship during their studies.